 As local, state, and federal government entities commit to increasing diversity among government contractors, minority-owned businesses are finding a larger market and more opportunities to grow and diversify their revenue.

 However, navigating the alphabet soup of acronyms, certifications, and red tape involved can challenge the most eager business owners.
-YOUR Union County Chamber is teaming up with the Small Business Center at South Piedmont Community College to host a training series focused on helping you Grow Your Revenue with Government Contracts.
+YOUR Union County Chamber is teaming up with the Small Business Center at South Piedmont Community College and the Anson County Chamber of Commerce to host a training series focused on helping you Grow Your Revenue with Government Contracts.

 This eight-week series will be held from 9:00 a.m. – 11:00 a.m. on the following dates: